Asynchronous Transfer Mode: Routing

 Most ATM networks supporting SPVPs, SPVCs, and SVCs use the Private Network-to-Network Interface (PNNI) protocol to share topology information between switches and select a route through a network.
 PNNI is a link-state routing protocol like OSPF and IS-IS.
 PNNI also includes a very powerful route summarization mechanism to allow construction of very large networks, as well as a call admission control (CAC) algorithm which determines the availability of sufficient bandwidth on a proposed route through a network in order to satisfy the service requirements of a VC or VP.

 Traffic engineering

 Another key ATM concept involves the traffic contract.
-When an ATM circuit is set up each switch on the circuit is informed of the traffic class of the connection.
+When an ATM circuit is set up, each switch on the circuit is informed of the traffic class of the connection.
 ATM traffic contracts form part of the mechanism by which quality of service (QoS) is ensured.
-There are four basic types (and several variants) which each have a set of parameters describing the connection.
+There are four basic types (and several variants), each have a set of parameters describing the connection.